-Nonpoint source pollution (NPS) is pollution that cannot be traced to any specific source, such as a manufacturing plant.
-Examples of nonpoint source pollution include fertilizers, grass clippings, pesticides, motor oil, antifreeze, solvents, detergents, pet waste, and a variety of common household products – pollutants resulting from our day-to-day activities.
+Stormwater Runoff, also known as nonpoint source pollution (NPS), is pollution that cannot be traced to any specific source, such as a manufacturing plant.
+Examples include fertilizers, grass clippings, pesticides, motor oil, antifreeze, solvents, detergents, pet waste, and a variety of common household products – pollutants resulting from our day-to-day activities.
 In the Huron River Watershed, 50% of the pollutants entering the river come from these sources.
-NPS causes a decline in water quality and harms the creatures that live in and around the river.
+Stormwater runoff causes a decline in water quality and harms the creatures that live in and around the river.
 Contamination of surface water and groundwater also puts drinking water resources at risk.

 Unfortunately, these pollutants enter the Huron River system with considerable ease.
 Some are intentionally dumped, but most are transported by water runoff.
 Pollutants “hitch a ride” on the water runoff from rain, snow melt, and lawn sprinklers, and then travel to the nearest storm drain, ditch, or creek.
 From there, the polluted runoff water makes its way to the Huron River, unfiltered and untreated.

-Excess phosphorus is one of the most serious nonpoint source pollution threats to the water quality of the Huron River.
+Excess phosphorus is one of the most serious stormwater runoff threats to the Huron River’s health.
 Phosphorus is a naturally occurring element and an important nutrient in aquatic systems.
 But, a small amount of phosphorus goes a very long way.
 As little as one pound of phosphorus can stimulate the growth of 500 pounds of algae.
 The green “muck” of algae is harmful to aquatic species, and extremely annoying to recreational users of the river.
 As algae and other plant material decompose, oxygen levels in the water are depleted, jeopardizing the entire river system and leaving fish and other aquatic inhabitants “gasping for breath.”

 On average, 20% of the phosphorus in the Huron River originates from natural sources.
 Human activity accounts for the remaining 80%.
 Using phosphorus-free products – especially fertilizers and dishwashing detergents – can significantly reduce the amount of excess phosphorus entering the river system.
 Please read the labels for these products!